About Delegate Nic Kipke

 Kipke has passed and repealed many state laws.
 Some of the legislative accomplishments on record include cutting the cost of the Anne Arundel County permit fee for replacement wells by 50%, eliminating the statewide soda fountain tax, prohibiting welfare cards from being accepted at Maryland casinos, many pharmaceutical reform initiatives, reciprocity with other states in offering complimentary hunting licenses for former prisoners of war or Disabled Veterans, a law that will assist the prosecution of election fraud, as well as a law expanding access to oral healthcare in long term care facilities.

 He is a Fellow of the Public Policy Conflict Resolution Fellowship established by Center for Dispute Resolution at the University of Maryland Francis King Carey School of Law, University of Maryland, Baltimore and Maryland Judiciary’s Mediation and Conflict Resolution Office.
 He has received legislative honors from the Humane Society of the United States, Maryland Chapter of the American College of Cardiology, Maryland Society of Anesthesiologists, the Maryland Dental Hygienist Association, Maryland Optometry Association, and the Maryland Academy of Audiology.
 He is a member of the 100 Club of Anne Arundel County, Hancock's Resolution, the North County Republican Club, and is currently a member of the Providence Center's board.
 He was honored by the Daily Record as one of their Very Important Professionals Successful by 40 list.

-He lives in Pasadena with his wife Susannah and their son and daughter.
+He lives in Pasadena with his wife Susannah and their son and two daughters.